justUmen/PopUpLearn/README.md

      bash ~/.PopUpLearn/popup.sh 0 30 60

-Argument 1 : 0 => 0 means unlimited display of the answer (until user answer or close), otherwise the popup closes after X seconds. (does not count as wrong answer)
+Argument 1 : 0 => 0 means unlimited display of the answer (until user answer or close), otherwise the popup closes after X seconds.
+Useful if you can't or don't want to interact with PopUpLearn.
+(Not answering doesn't count as a wrong answer)
 Argument 2 : 30 => Seconds to wait before displaying quiz after showing the answer
 Argument 3 : 60 => Seconds to wait between each quiz